-The degree that you are awarded at the end of the programme will depend on the courses you opt to do in the four semesters of study.
-For example, if you get more credits in linguistics, you will be awarded an M.A. in Linguistics.
+The degree that you are awarded at the end of the programme will depend on the courses you opt for in the four semesters of study.
+For example, if you get/choose more credits in linguistics, you will be awarded an M. A. in Linguistics.

-To get to know more about this, it is advisable for you to follow the first steps given below.
+To know more about this, it is advisable that you follow the first steps given below: